Importing listings with a CSV file

 When importing your products using this function, it is important that your file is saved as a .csv file.
 You can manage a CSV file using any spreadsheet app, like Google Sheets, Microsoft Excel, Apple Numbers and the like.

 There are a number of CSV file formats which are supported by AllGoods.
 These formats include CSV files exported from:

 - Big Commerce

 If you are not importing a CSV from any of these platforms, there's no need to worry!
 AllGoods has its own CSV format which you can use to import your products or auctions.

-If you are importing product listing, download the AllGoods products CSV template here.
+If you are importing product listings, download the AllGoods products CSV template here.

-If you are importing auction listing, download the AllGoods auction CSV template here.
+If you are importing secondhand listings, download the AllGoods auction CSV template here.

 Preparing your CSV file

 Each line in the sheet represents an individual listing.
 The first row at the top should be your column titles.
 You should try to have as many of the columns filled in as possible before you begin the upload.
 However, there are certain fields which can be added or edited at a later step in the CSV upload process.

 These include the listing title, price, stock, category, item specifics, description and images.
 In many cases, the category and images are easier to add during the CSV upload process as opposed to adding them into the CSV file before you upload it.